Senior Guest Auditors

 Processing your application will take between 2 and 7 business days.
 During this time, please keep an eye on your email.
 You will receive an email once you have been admitted.
 This email will contain your campus ID number which you can use to proceed to the next step.

-While you are waiting to be officially admitted, you may proceed to Step 5 however be sure to complete Step 4 once you receive your admissions email.
+While you are waiting to be officially admitted, you may proceed to Step 5; however be sure to complete Step 4 once you receive your admission email.

 Use the following steps to help you.

-6. Be sure to write down your NetID and password as you will need to use this frequently.
+- Be sure to write down your wisc.edu email address, NetID, and password as you will need to use this frequently.

 If you’re a returning Guest auditor and have forgotten your NetID and/or password, please contact the DoIT Help Desk (608-264-4357).